-Sine this is a blog about habits and tradition in Norway, I will tell you about something very unique (Ok, besides in Denmark then).
+Since this is a blog about habits and tradition in Norway, I will tell you about something very unique (Ok, besides in Denmark then).
 We don’t have the prom tradition, but that does not mean high school graduations aren’t celebrated.
 The Russ festivities officially take place from April 25 and climax on May 17, Norway’s Constitution Day.
 Graduating students, clad in red or blue overalls depending on their line of study, tend to spend this time in a non-stop debauch that sparks debate virtually.
-Each year, as a new year of russ hits the streets of Norway with the intention to celebrate longer, better and louder than the russ of the previous year, the debate over “how out of control the russ of this year is, compared to the good old days” resurfaces with them.
+Each year, as a new year of Russ, hits the streets of Norway intending to celebrate longer, better, and louder than the Russ of the previous year, the debate over “how out of control the Russ of this year is, compared to the good old days” resurfaces with them.

-The modern Norwegian russ tradition dates back to 1905, when the red russ caps were introduced.
-The caps were initially only used by boys, and were inspired by German students, who in 1904 wore red caps when they visited Norway.
+The modern Norwegian Russ tradition dates back to 1905 when the red russ caps were introduced.
+The caps were initially only used by boys and were inspired by German students, who in 1904 wore red caps when they visited Norway.
 In 1916, blue caps were introduced at the Oslo Handelsgymnasium, a high school specializing in economics.
 One Russ tradition includes knots dangling from their caps, earned by executing outrageous acts of some sort witnessed by their peers.
-Most of the 101 knot-earning challenges is relatively innocent, if inane.
-It could be spending the night in a tree, eating breakfast in a traffic turn, reading pornography in public, kissing a policeman or biting a freshman in the leg.
+Most of the 101 knot-earning challenges are relatively innocent, if inane.
+It could be spending the night in a tree, eating breakfast in a traffic turn, reading pornography in public, kissing a policeman, orbiting a freshman in the leg.

-In the older days russ often travelled around in an open lorry, either used as-is or with a do-it-yourself hut added to the cargo area.
-Today it is common for several friends to join together to buy a russ car (mostly small cities and densely populated areas), or a bus (mostly in Oslo and the surrounding areas), painted in their respective russ colour.
+In the older days, russ often traveled around in an open lorry, either used as-is or with a do-it-yourself hut added to the cargo area.
+Today it is common for several friends to join together to buy a russ car (mostly small cities and densely populated areas), or a bus (mostly in Oslo and the surrounding areas), painted in their respective russ color.

 Russ cards (Russekort)